Federated Matrix Factorization: Algorithm Design and Application to Data Clustering: Introduction

 \section{Introduction}

+\IEEEPARstart{M}{atrix} factorization (MF) is one of the most fundamental models which has vast applications in signal processing and machine learning, including data clustering, dimension reduction, item recommendation, hyperspectral unmixing, and biological analysis, to name a few \cite{Pomplili_2014,MF_RS_2009,NMF_review_2008}.
+Mathematically, a general MF problem is formulated as follows

-As one of the most fundamental data mining tasks, unsupervised clustering has a vast range of applications \cite{Cluster:2013}.
-In view of the increasing volume of real-life data, distributed clustering methods that can process large-scale datasets in parallel computing environments have gained significant interests in the last decade \cite{DKCoreset_2013,PKmeans_2014,DKMeans_noise_2018}.
-However, recent emphasis on user privacy has called for new distributed schemes that can perform clustering without directly accessing the users' raw data.
-Specific examples include processing distributed patient medical records stored in multiple hospitals \cite{FML_CA_2019} and daily personal data of mobile device users \cite{FL_Ondevice_2016}.
+where $\Xb\in \mathbb{R}^{M \times N}$ is the observation data, $\Wb\in \mathbb{R}^{M \times K}$ and $\Hb=[\hb_1,\ldots,\hb_N]\in \mathbb{R}^{K \times N}$ are two matrix factors, and $\Wc$ and $\Hc$ are some constraints, and $R_W(\cdot)$ and $R_H(\cdot)$ are regularization functions for $\Wb$ and $\Hb$, respectively.
+The cost function $\Phi(\Xb, \Wb\Hb)$ measures the quality of the approximation $\Xb \approx \Wb\Hb$; for example, $\Phi(\Xb, \Wb\Hb) = \frac{1}{N}\|\Xb - \Wb\Hb\|_{F}^2$ is a popular cost function used in many applications.
+In view of the increasing volume of real-life data, distributed MF methods that can process large-scale datasets have gained significant interests in the last decade \cite{SDNMF__BWU_2018}.
+However, recent emphasis on user privacy has called for new distributed schemes that can realize these MF based applications without revealing the users' private data.
+Specific examples include processing distributed patient medical records stored in multiple hospitals \cite{FML_CA_2019} and daily personal data of mobile users \cite{FL_Ondevice_2016}.

+As an emerging distributed learning paradigm, federated learning (FL) has been introduced by Google to enable collaborative model learning over distributed data owned by massive clients (e.g., mobile devices or institutions).
+The FL runs under the orchestration of a central server without the need of knowing the clients' raw private data.
+Compared with traditional distributed learning schemes \cite{ChangSPM2020}, FL faces new challenges.
+This includes dealing with massively distributed clients in heterogeneous networks which have unbalanced and non-i.i.d. data distribution, and limited communication resource for message exchanges between the server and clients \cite{FL_Ondevice_2016}.